-Section 2.
-An employee who works a reduced number of hours (part-time) due to partial disability may use leave in accordance with Section 1.
-Pay for accumulated leave used will be calculated in accordance with Section 1, based on the net amount of lost earnings.

-Section 3.
-Retirement credited service for the period of time that the employee is using leave under this Article shall be determined in accordance with the State Employees' Retirement Code.

-Section 4.
-At the expiration of the leave under Section 1, if an employee continues to receive workers' compensation, the employee will be placed on leave without pay in accordance with Section 7 below and will not be entitled to receive state-paid coverage for life insurance and state payments toward coverage for health benefits.
+- b.
+State-paid coverage for life insurance and state payments toward coverage for health benefits as provided in Articles 17 and 18 will continue for the period of time that the employee is on leave under Sections 1.a. and 10 and for the first 13 weeks (91 calendar days) after leave under Section 1.a. expires if the employee remains disabled, provided that the employee's right of return under Section 6 has not expired. - Section 2.
+An employee who works a reduced number of hours (part-time) due to partial disability may use leave in accordance with Section 1.a.
+Pay for accumulated leave used will be calculated in accordance with Section 1.a., based on the net amount of lost earnings. - Section 3.
+Retirement credited service for the period of time that the employee is using leave under this Article shall be determined in accordance with the State Employees' Retirement Code. - Section 4.
+At the expiration of the leave under Section 1.a., if an employee continues to receive workers' compensation, the employee will be placed on leave without pay in accordance with Section 6 below. - Section 5.

-Section 5.
 An employee is required to refund to the Employer the amount of overpayment.
 In no case shall an employee be entitled to full pay and workers' compensation and/or social security for the same period.
-The Employer shall recover any amount in excess of the paid supplement to workers' compensation as described in Section 1.
-Failure to apply for or report social security or other applicable disability benefits to the Employer will result in the termination of the leave under Section 1.
+The Employer shall recover any amount in excess of the paid supplement to workers' compensation as described in Section 1.a.
+Failure to apply for or report social security or other applicable disability benefits to the Employer will result in the termination of the leave under Section 1.a. - Section 6.

-Section 6.
-State payments toward coverage for health benefits and state-paid coverage for life insurance as provided in Articles 17 and 18, will continue for the period of time that the employee is on leave under Sections 1 and 11.

-Section 7.
 An employee has the right to return to a position in the same or equivalent classification held before being disabled, for a period of up to three years from the date the injury occurred provided the employee is fully capable of performing the duties of that position, subject to the furlough provisions of Article 23, Seniority.
 This guarantee expires if the disability ceases prior to the expiration of the three year period and the employee does not return to work immediately or if the employee retires or otherwise terminates employment.
-During the period of time between the end of the leave under Section 1 or Section 11, where applicable, and the end of the guarantee in this Section, the employee will be on leave without pay.
+During the period of time between the end of the leave under Section 1.a. or Section 10, where applicable, and the end of the guarantee in this Section, the employee will be on leave without pay.